-The proposed development at 1693 Fort Street is envisioned as 34 purpose-built affordable rental apartments situated above a ground floor CRU space and a programmed outdoor rooftop patio for residents to enjoy.
+The proposed development at 1693 Fort Street is envisioned as 34 purpose-built rental homes, with over 10% at affordable levels, situated above a ground floor CRU space and a programmed outdoor rooftop patio for residents to enjoy.

-Located in the amenity-rich South

-Jubilee neighbourhood, the proposed

-development is in close proximity to a

-variety of restaurants, shops, job centres

-and health services, providing a 15 minute

-city lifestyle for future residents.
-The

-building will be positioned to support a

-range of transportation options promoting

-a car-lite lifestyle, including ample secure

-bicycle parking, Modo memberships for

-each unit and a new Modo vehicle located

-within the building that can serve the

-whole neighbourhood.
+Located in the amenity-rich South Jubilee neighbourhood, the proposed development is in close proximity to a variety of restaurants, shops, job centres and health services, providing a 15 minute city lifestyle for future residents.
+The building will be positioned to support a range of transportation options promoting a car-lite lifestyle, including ample secure bicycle parking, Modo memberships for each unit and a new Modo vehicle located within the building that can serve the whole neighbourhood.